satyamhq/cpp-tutorial/notes/04_DSA_class_notes_day_03.md

 **Complexity** tells us how much **time and memory** an algorithm needs as the input size (`n`) increases.

-**Example:** If we have 1000 numbers instead of 10 numbers, complexity tells us how the algorithm's performance changes.
+**Example:** If we have 1000 numbers instead of 10, complexity tells us how the algorithm's performance changes.

 ---